-- Provide students with a comprehensive understanding of national and international policy frameworks and local development opportunities in organic agriculture. - Explore the role of policies and multi-actor involvement in shaping the organic sector and agricultural policy for the future, with a focus on the year 2030. - Emphasize the connections between territorial and socio-economic factors and highlight the significance of community participation and stakeholder networks for sustainable development. - ✓ Illustrate successful case studies and best practices at the local level.
+- ✓ Provide students with a comprehensive understanding of national and international policy frameworks and local development opportunities in organic agriculture. - ✓ Explore the role of policies and multi-actor involvement in shaping the organic sector and agricultural policy for the future, with focus on the AGENDA 2030 and the European Green Deal. - ✓ Emphasize the connections between territorial and socio-economic factors and highlight the significance of community participation and stakeholder networks for sustainable development. - ✓ Define a range of policy measures in support of the development of the organic sector, to meet the needs of the sector and policy-makers, reflecting the broader interests of society and citizens, in the framework of an organic action plan. - ✓ Illustrate successful case studies and best practices at the local level.

-- Demonstrate a comprehensive understanding of policy and local development opportunities. - ✓ Understand the impact of policies and multi-actor collaborations on the organic sector and agricultural policy in the context of future developments.
+✓ Demonstrate a comprehensive understanding of policy and local development opportunities.

-- Examine the intricate relationships between territorial and socio-economic factors and assess the importance of community participation and stakeholder networks in shaping sustainable development. - Apply acquired knowledge to propose informed strategies and solutions for advancing organic agriculture and local development within the context of evolving policy frameworks.
+- ✓ Understand the impact of policies and multi-actor collaborations on the organic sector and agricultural policy in the context of future developments. - ✓ Examine the intricate relationships between territorial and socio-economic factors and assess the importance of community participation and stakeholder networks in shaping sustainable development. - ✓ Apply acquired knowledge to propose informed strategies and solutions for advancing organic agriculture and local development within the context of evolving policy frameworks. - ✓ Draft an organic action plan for the development of organic agriculture.